 The Project Pollinator program exists to educate communities about the importance of pollinators and to help create pollinator gardens in our neighborhoods.
-The Butterfly House education team offers outreach programming and garden design support for any school interested in constructing a pollinator garden or making their schoolyard more pollinator-friendly.
-We can provide advice on plant selection and site preparation, lessons on recognizing common pollinators, and resources for classroom learning.
+Interested schools can apply for the chance to win a kit of native pollinator plants to use in their schoolyards.
+Kit applications are available starting January 1st each year, and applications are due by March 31st.

 Contact the Butterfly House at (314) 577-0888 ext.
-2 or visit the Project Pollinator website at butterflyhouse.org/projectpollinator for more information.
-Together, we can work to restore habitats and improve the health of native pollinators
+2 or visit the Project Pollinator website at butterflyhouse.org/ projectpollinator for more information.
+Together, we can work to restore habitats and improve the health of native pollinators.